 Where to Stay in Bogotá

-I’m all about efficiency, but Bogotá is one of those cities where you really don’t want to stay in the historical city center.
-Bogotá has come a long way in terms of tourist safety, but the center remains a place you just don’t want to hang out in after dark.
+I’m all about efficiency, but Bogotá is one of those cities where you don’t want to stay in the historic city center.
+Bogotá has come a long way regarding tourist safety, but the center remains a place you just don’t want to hang out in after dark.

 We stayed in the Zona Rosa, or “Zona T,” neighborhood, at the GHL Hotel Hamilton.
 I’d highly recommend it for its proximity to all kinds of yummy eats and vibrant nightlife.
 It’s easy to find rides in the area, too, if you need a rideshare into the city center.